georgeouzou/survgr/README.md

 * The new HTRS07 / TM07 using the accurate transformation published by [Hepos](http://www.hepos.gr/)

 Prerequisites:
-* You need to have python3 and virtualenv setup for backend
+* You need to have python 3.8 and virtualenv setup for backend

 To install and run the project locally:
 * Make a fresh python 3 virtual environment